nicodoggie/bastion-falls/content/locations/ahuria.md

   - Yatsa
   - Piso

-Sorha is the Ahurian capital region and seat of the King of Ahuria.
+The Principality of Sorha is the Ahurian capital region and seat of the King of Ahuria.

 ### Kolha